mwcz/clayto-hugo/content/posts/060 - Low-fi Laptop Hard-drive Cloning/index.md

 ![image of the console after transfer completes]( ./complete.jpg )

 Having nearly saturated the network, I'm quite sure this was the fastest way I could have cloned the disk using generalized tools.
 I'm sure there are faster ways with specialized hardware or software, but who has time for that?
+I do wonder whether using compression would have increased the overall speed, or instead created a new CPU/RAM bottleneck.

 Happy cloning.